Pulmonary embolism (PE) is a life-threatening medical condition characterized by the sudden blockage of one or more arteries in the lungs.

 8. What happens in the lung after a PE blocks the pulmonary artery?

-Lung tissue is ventilated but not perfused.
-The non-perfused area stops producing surfactant so its alveoli collapse.
-Alveoli collapse exacerbates hypoxia.
+Lung tissue is ventilated but not perfused, and the non-perfused area stops producing surfactant, so its alveoli collapse, exacerbating hypoxia.

-9. What can happen to the heart in a pulmonary embolism and why?
+9. What can happen to the heart during a pulmonary embolism?

-It can undergo ischemia, systemic hypoxia, and reduced accessible pulmonary circulation causes an increase in pulmonary artery pressure and thus reduced cardiac output.
+It can undergo ischemia and systemic hypoxia, and reduced accessible pulmonary circulation causes an increase in pulmonary artery pressure and, thus, reduced cardiac output.

 10. What is the difference between a small or medium PE and a massive PE?

-11. What are symptoms of a small or medium PE?
+11. What are the symptoms of a small or medium PE?